drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 ## Overview

-In this lab, you will automate the creation of Spanner Instances and databases using the Google Cloud SDK, the Command Line Interface (CLI), and Terraform.
+In this lab, you automate the creation of Spanner instances and databases using the Google Cloud SDK, the Command Line Interface (CLI), and Terraform.

 ## Objectives

 In this lab, you learn how to:
-* Create instances and databases using the gcloud CLI
+* Create instances and databases using the gcloud CLI.
-* Automate Spanner infrastructure using Terraform
+* Automate Spanner infrastructure using Terraform.

 ## Setup and Requirements